This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Care for a wrist sprain:

-- Apply ice on your wrist for 15 to 20 minutes every hour or as directed.
+- Ice your wrist for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you put it on your wrist.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your wrist above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your wrist on pillows or blankets to keep it elevated comfortably.